darasiemi/mental_health_mlops_project/README.md

 This project aims to predict stress using social media posts (text) combined with numerical tabular data.
 The project utilises data available on Kaggle.
 Traditional machine learning models and handcrafted features using a feature vectorizer have been explored.
 Due to the challenge of high dimensionality from numerous tabular features, mutual information (MI) was used to select the top 5 features based on MI.
 The choice of five features is arbitrary and intended for experimental purposes.

 ### Data
 The dataset is publicly available online on [Kaggle](https://www.kaggle.com/datasets/ruchi798/stress-analysis-in-social-media).
-The dataset information, as analysed on Mage are as thus:
+The training dataset information, as analysed on Mage is as thus:

 ![Dataset summary](images/mage_summary_overview.jpeg)